ripplearc/ripplearc.github.io/_posts/2017-12-23-iOS-UI-Scrollling-Album.md

 6. `rightSpacingOfNextFocusedCell`: The spacing to the right hand side of the `nextFocusedCell`
 7. `centerAfterNextFocusedCell`: The center and size of the cells to the right hand side of the `nextFocusedCell`

-Determined by the `puppetFractionComplete`, `leftSpacingOfFocusedCell` changes from `cellFullSpacing` to `cellNormalSpacing` linearly.
+Determined by the `1 - puppetFractionComplete`, `leftSpacingOfFocusedCell` changes from `cellFullSpacing` to `cellNormalSpacing` linearly.

 :pencil2: `ThumbnailSlaveFlowLayout.swift`
 ```swift